Also in winter Brunni is very popular with 8.5 km of ski slopes and 3.5 km of ski routes already because of the sun.

 Mountain railroads and ski lifts at Brunni Engelberg

-At Brunni, a cable car and a chair lift lead to the top.
+At Brunni, a cabin aerial tramway and a chairlift lead to the top.
 Bicycles can be transported in the cable car.
 In winter there are three ski lifts.

 Engelberg-Ristis aerial cableway

 The aerial cableway is a 65-passenger gondola lift.
-The bottom station is located next to the ski bus stop and the Klostermatte ski practice area.
+The bottom station is located in Engelberg next to the ski bus stop and the Klostermatte ski practice area.
 Built in 2008, the cable car takes 3 minutes and ten seconds to reach Ristis.
 It covers 589 meters in altitude.
 The cable car carries 677 passengers per hour.

-The 3-seater chairlift, built in 1993, is fixed-grip and transports people from Ristis to Brunnhüttli on Lake Härzli in sixteen minutes at a speed of one meter per second.
+The 3-seater chairlift built in 1993 is fixed-grip and transports people from Ristis to Brunnhüttli on Lake Härzli in 16 minutes at a speed of one meter per second.
 The chairlift runs all year round (except maintenance periods).
 It can carry 1200 people per hour.

-With an average incline of 48% (or 26°), the Schonegg ski lift is the steepest surface lift in Switzerland.
+With an average gradient of 48% (or 26°), the Schonegg ski lift is the steepest surface lift in Switzerland.
 It is a T-bar/anchor type surface lift.
-At two meters per second, it takes a total of four minutes and ten seconds to cover the distance.
+It takes a total of four minutes and ten seconds to cover the distance.

 Two ski lifts Klostermatte

-There are two ski lifts in the Klostermatte area that date back to 1963 and 1970.
-Both are ski tows with T-bars/anchors.
+There are two ski tows on the Klostermatte area, dating from 1963 and 1970.
+Both are T-bar/anchor type ski tows.

 Bannalp: Fell-Chrüzhütte-Bannalp aerial cableway

-The aerial cableway descends from Bannalp to Fell.
+The aerial cableway runs from Bannalp down to Fell.
 Dating from 1970, the 15-passenger cable car travels at a speed of six meters per second and takes a total of six minutes.
-"S`blaiä Bähnli" runs about every half hour in summer and winter.
+"S`blaiä Bähnli" runs summer and winter about every half hour and brings up to 130 people per hour to the top.
 In November, the operation is discontinued.